tinyspider/deep-learning-challenge/Result/Report.md

     - Yes.
 - What steps did you take in your attempts to increase model performance?
     - Attempt 1 has 5 layers and more neurons than the unoptimized model.
-    - Attempt 2 has 4 layers and less neurons each layer than the unoptimized model.
+    - Attempt 2 has 4 layers and fewer neurons in each layer than the unoptimized model.
-    - Attempt 3 has "NAME" column as a feature instead of dropping it.
-Any value in "NAME" that occured less than 5 times was replaced as other.
-Same layer and neuron setup as the unoptimized model.
+    - Attempt 3 has the "NAME" column as a feature instead of dropping it.
+Any value in "NAME" that occurred less than 5 times was replaced as other.
+The same layer and neuron setup as the unoptimized model.
 ## Summary

-Overall, the final model is able to predict at 78.79% accuracy.
+Overall, the final model can predict at 78.79% accuracy.
-Alternatively, we could use random forest model, which construacs multitude of decision trees at training time.
-The random forest model deals with semi-continous varuabkes easily.It also handles mixed variable types well.
+Alternatively, we could use a random forest model, which constructs multitude of decision trees at training time.
+The random forest model deals with semi-continuous variables easily.
+It also handles mixed variable types well.